Bolesław III Wrymouth: Division of the country

 In view of his father's disapproval, and after discovering the plans of Sieciech and Duchess Judith-Sophia to take over the country Zbigniew gained an ally in the young duke Bolesław.
 Both brothers demanded that the reins of government be handed over to them.
-It is difficult to believe, however, that Bolesław was making independent decisions at this point as he was only 12 years of age.
-It is postulated that at this stage he was merely a pawn in service of the Baron's power struggle.
+It is difficult to believe, however, that Bolesław was making independent decisions at this point, as he was only 12 years of age.
+It is postulated that at this stage, he was merely a pawn in the service of the Baron's power struggle.
 Władysław I Herman, however, agreed to divide the realm between the brothers, each to be granted his own province while the duke – Władysław I himself – kept control of Mazovia and its capital at Płock.
 Władysław also retained control of the most important cities, i.e., Wrocław, Kraków and Sandomierz.
 Zbigniew's province encompassed Greater Poland including Gniezno, Kuyavia, Łęczyca Land and Sieradz Land.
 Bolesław's territory included Lesser Poland, Silesia and Lubusz Land.

 The division of the country under Bolesław and Zbigniew's co-rule greatly alarmed Sieciech, who then began preparing to dispose of the brothers altogether.
 Sieciech understood that the division of the country would undermine his position.
 He initiated a military settlement of the issue and he gained the duke's support for it.
 The position of Władysław I is seen as ambiguous as he chose to support Sieciech's cause instead of his sons'.